brandonbrown/DWA/ClassContent/Module-2-Pitch/RFP.md

 Whom do you plan to serve with the application?
 Which constituencies most rely on a successful application, in order of importance?
 Sometimes, the audience you’re intending to reach or serve with the application is not the same as your wider market.
 For example, a non-profit site might need mainly to demonstrate its programs’ efficacy to donors and supporters, not necessarily serve its beneficiaries.
 Similarly, a startup may be more focused on attracting investors than customers and an established business may only really care about their largest 5% of clients.

 ### Scope of Work
 Here’s where you want to provide more detail about the project.
-To the extent you can, describe all the services you know that you’ll be hiring a web team for.
-For example, with an application project, you might be responsible for:
+To the extent you can, describe every major feature of and its importance to the project's success.
+For example, with an application project, you may be responsible for:

 •	Project management
 •	Content strategy